iDevicesInc/SweetBlue/README.md

 *	Distills dozen-line, boilerplate, booby-trapped, native API usage into single method calls.
 *	Transparently falls back to Bluetooth Classic for certain BLE failure conditions.
 *	On-the-fly-configurable reconnection loops started automatically when random disconnects occur, e.g. from going out of range.
-*	One convenient method to completely unwind and reset the Bluetooth Stack.
+*	One convenient method to completely unwind and reset the Bluetooth stack.
-*	Detection and reporting of BLE failure conditions that user should take action on, such as restarting the BLE stack or even the entire phone.
+*	Detection and reporting of BLE failure conditions that user should take action on, such as restarting the Bluetooth stack or even the entire phone.
 *	Runtime analytics for tracking average operation times, total elapsed times, and time estimates for long-running operations like firmware updates.